 But today we’re talking about traditional CLASSIC old-fashioned Pound Cake.
 This is a cake recipe that has been around for ages, and I wanted to share my tips and tricks on how to bake a homemade pound cake from scratch…because I feel like we all need to know the classics!
 Once you know the basic recipes, you can build and adapt them to suit your tastes and creativity, which is when the real magic happens!

-This Moist & Easy Pound Cake Can Be Made into So Many Epic Desserts
+Pound Cake Can Be Used In So Many Desserts

 BUT don’t be misled…there is magic in the basics too.
 This pound cake recipe is the building block for a pretty epic strawberry shortcake.
 Macerated strawberries and whipped cream add extra moisture and sweetness that pairs beautifully with the dense crumb of traditional pound cake.
 Or imagine how INSANE French Toast would be made out of thin slices of this cake!?
 But, if you were able to ask my Grandpa, I think he would have taken a slice of this plain with his coffee over just about anything else.